Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 So just a little less is probably the way to go with that.

-Probably the way to go.
+That's probably the way to go.

 Finally, this is a big issue.

-There are lots of added items that are called additives for a reason.
+There are lots of added items that are called additives for a reason, but they hide in our meat.

-But uh depending on the brand that you're getting, each slice of processed meat could have up to zero, from zero to about three grams of sugar per slice.
+But depending on the brand that you're getting, each slice of processed meat could have up to zero, from zero to about three grams of sugar per slice.

 So if you're eating multiple slices, it really can add up.